manufaktor/immi-im-blog/posts/using-uuid-in-sqlite.md

 # Using UUIDs in SQLite

-SQLite does not support UUID's by default, but with a bit of tweaking it is certainly possible.
-I'll explain how to bring UUIDs to SQLite and how to use them as as primary keys for a table - with all the small steps it took me to get there.
+SQLite does not support UUIDs by default, but with a bit of tweaking it is certainly possible.
+I'll explain how to bring UUIDs to SQLite and how to use them as primary keys for a table - with all the small steps it took me to get there.

 ## Why use UUIDs?

-I recently had the idea to shard some data over multiple SQLite databases, but still run analytical queries accross all databases.
-As an example, think one database per customer, but one big offline database to figure out how many blog posts were written per user.
-To do that, I need to merge some tables in one big database, which is easy enough when all databases share the same schema.
-However, having autoincrementing integer primary keys would lead to conflicts when merging the data, since each database would have the same incrementing IDs.
+I recently had the idea to shard some data over multiple SQLite databases, but still wanted to run analytical queries across all databases.
+As an example, think of one database per customer, but one big offline database to figure out how many blog posts were written per user over all customers.
+To do that, I need to merge certain tables, which is easy enough when all databases share the same schema.
+However, having auto incrementing integer primary keys would lead to conflicts, because each database would have the same incrementing IDs.
 A bit of an annoyance.

-Using UUID primary keys could help, because they are unique accross all databases.
+Using UUID primary keys could help, because they are unique across all databases.
 They take a bit more space than just integers, but this doesn't concern us now.

 ## Getting started (on Mac OS)